 Compelling Property Description

-A well-crafted description for your retail space should be succinct (aim for 100-200 words), highlights key selling points, defines who the property is for, and avoids jargon and cliché.
+A well-crafted commercial property description for your retail space should be succinct (aim for 100-200 words), highlights key selling points, defines who the property is for, and avoids jargon and cliché.
 Provide informative copy in a short and clear manner with key supporting statistics, without over explaining.

 Photography will do much of the heavy lifting.
 Photos should be carefully selected from work by a professional to highlight the absolute best aspects of the property.
 It’s difficult to truly capture what it feels like to be inside of a property.
 Hire someone who has experience doing so and your marketing efforts will benefit from it.